agabor/docs/_includes/ios/objects.md

 ## Relational Data

 Objects can have relationships with other objects.
 To model this behavior, any `PFObject` can be used as a value in other `PFObject`s.
-Internally, the Parse framework will store the referred-to object in just one place, to maintain consistency.
+Internally, the MSG framework will store the referred-to object in just one place, to maintain consistency.

 For example, each `Comment` in a blogging app might correspond to one `Post`.
 To create a new `Post` with a single `Comment`, you could write: